kynomatix/Gemlaunch_fun/replit.md

 # Overview
 gemlaunch.fun is a web platform designed to facilitate the creation and launch of memecoins on the Kaspa blockchain.
 The project aims to democratize memecoin creation through a no-code solution, emphasizing fair launch mechanisms and community-driven tokens.
 It leverages Kaspa's high-performance L1 capabilities for rapid transaction processing.
-The platform incorporates innovative features like an AI Assistant (Gemmy), a built-in social layer with $cashtags, and a gamified leaderboard.
-A key ambition is to support Kaspa's ecosystem by offering miner-friendly economics, where memecoin trading fees contribute to mining profitability, and integrating with Kaspa Finance for automatic DEX deployments.
-The project also includes a comprehensive achievement system to reward user engagement and activity.
+Key features include an AI Assistant (Gemmy), a social layer with $cashtags, and a gamified leaderboard.
+The platform supports Kaspa's ecosystem by integrating miner-friendly economics and Kaspa Finance for automatic DEX deployments.
+It also includes a comprehensive achievement system to reward user engagement.

 # User Preferences
 Preferred communication style: Simple, everyday language.

 ## Design Preferences